davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/louisiana/wikipedia/en.wikipedia.org.md

   - Mississippi (Wikipedia)
   - Mississippi River (Wikipedia)
   - Texas (Wikipedia)
-down the coast: Texas (Wikipedia) down the mississippi: Gulf of Mexico (Wikipedia)
+clockwise on the Gulf of Mexico: Mississippi (Wikipedia) down the coast: Texas (Wikipedia) down the mississippi: Gulf of Mexico (Wikipedia)
 excerpt: >-